Corporate governance

 As Helsana Ltd is not listed on the stock exchange, the company is not obliged to make any public purchase offer.
 There are no change of control clauses in any agreements and plans that favor members of the Board of Directors and/or the Executive Committee or other managerial employees of Helsana.

-According to the Articles of Association, the external auditor is appointed for one year at a time.
+According to the Articles of Association, the external auditors are appointed for one year at a time.
 The term of office of the lead auditor is limited to a maximum of seven years.
 The mandate covers the substantial majority of companies held directly or indirectly within Helsana’s scope of consolidation.
+The role of the external auditors includes auditing the annual and consolidated financial statements, in accordance with the provisions laid down in law and the Articles of Association, for submission to the Annual General Meeting.

 Helsana has an effective, systematic and company-wide risk management system and internal control system (ICS).
 These are based on the so-called the so-called three lines of defense and are an integral com-ponent of corporate management, helping to achieve corporate goals and ensure the continued existence and success of the Helsana Group.
 They are based on the provisions of the Swiss Code of Obligations and the Insurance Supervision Law (“Versicherungsaufsichtsgesetz,VAG”).